Information to help you make the best of your CCM experience.

 New prospective students should complete a Student Interest Form, or call (978) 369-0010.
 Following a conversation with the Student Services Manager or School Director, students are matched with an appropriate teacher who tailors instruction to best fit each student’s needs and goals.
 Private lessons are offered in banjo, bass, cello, clarinet, composition, flute, guitar, improvisation, mandolin, percussion, piano (classical and jazz), saxophone, theory, trumpet, ukulele, viola, violin and voice.

 The Student Services Manager schedules summer private lessons based on your preferences and instructor availability.
 Summer private lesson tuition payment is due in full prior to the first lesson and is non-refundable.
-Please use this form to indicate your preferred summer schedule.

 CCM recitals are held throughout the year on selected Saturday afternoons at 1:00, 2:30, and 4:00 pm, and on selected weeknights at 7:00 pm.
 Recitals are open to private lesson students and once per semester for performance classes and ensembles.
 Students of all levels are encouraged to participate whenever they have a polished performance.
 Your instructor will let you know when you are ready.
 Students play one piece per recital.